Blame It on My Youth (Blink-182 song)

 "Blame It on My Youth" is a song recorded by American rock band Blink-182.
 The song was released on May 8, 2019, through Columbia Records, as the lead single from the band's eighth studio album Nine.
-The song is an upbeat, nostalgic track that recounts the band's early days.
 It was written by bassist Mark Hoppus, drummer Travis Barker, and guitarist Matt Skiba, as well as producer Tim Pagnotta, and songwriters Sam Hollander and Matt Malpass.
+The track blends electronic and rock elements while lyrically reflecting on nostalgia, youth, and the band members' early experiences forming the group.

+"Blame It on My Youth" was met with a notably divided fan reaction, though critics enjoyed its anthemic quality.
 The song debuted with a lyric video featuring renowned graffiti artist Risk.
+Its commercial performance was modest, with the song primarily charting within the top 10 on North American rock charts.

 Background

 "Blame It on My Youth" originated from a drum pattern that drummer Travis Barker created that the band and their songwriters took and developed further.
 The song was produced and co-written by Tim Pagnotta, best known for his work with the Strumbellas, Neon Trees, and Plain White T's.
 Additional writers credited on the track include Sam Hollander and Matt Malpass.
 The song was their first release with Columbia Records, with whom they signed for Nine.
 Lyrically, the song nostalgically recounts the band members' upbringings, and how they came to start a band.